arminbro/repo-pruner/README.md

 - **Creator**: The username of the branch creator.
 - **Status**: Indicates whether the branch has been merged into another branch or remains unmerged.
 - **Pull Request**: A link to the associated pull request (if any) or "None" if no PR exists.
-- **Keep or Deleted**: Developers can mark a branch as either "Keep" (branch should not be deleted) or "Deleted" (branch they have already deleted).
+- **Kept or Deleted**: Developers can mark a branch as either "Kept" (branch should not be deleted) or "Deleted" (branch they have already deleted).

 ### Example Issue